NBISweden/EMBLmyGFF3/README.md

   &nbsp;&nbsp;"target": "3'UTR"</br>
   }

-This will map the **three_prime_UTR** feature type from the 3th column of the gff3 file to the **3'UTR** embl feature type.
+This will map the **three_prime_UTR** feature type from the 3th column of the GFF3 file to the **3'UTR** EMBL feature type.
-**When the feature type from the gff3 is identical to the embl feature no need to specify any target.** If a target is needed and you didn't specified it, the tool will throw a warning message during the process.
+**When the feature type from the GFF3 is identical to the EMBL feature no need to specify any target.** If a target is needed and you didn't specified it, the tool will throw a warning message during the process.

 You can decide which features will be reported in the ouput using the **remove** parameter: